greggbjensen/spritegen/README.md

 Sprite generator that takes a root directory and recursively combines all images into a sprite and style sheet.

+## Before You Install
+Spritegen requires a fork of node-canvas, which requires Cairo.
+To install Cairo follow the portion of the [Wiki](https://github.com/LearnBoost/node-canvas/wiki/_pages) that pertains to your operating system.
+Only follow the installing Cairo section, I'll walk you through the rest.
+Once Cairo is installed follow these steps:

+1. Add C:\GTK\bin to your path environment variable.
+2. Ensure that you have Python27 installed
+3. Ensure that you have node-gyp installed.
+If you don't then navigate to your nodejs install location and npm install -g node-gyp.
+4. Restart your computer

 ## Installation
     npm install spritegen

-### Installation Help
+### Canvas Note
-Spritegen requires node-canvas, which requires Cairo.
-To install Cairo on your system please follow the first portion of the [Wiki](https://github.com/LearnBoost/node-canvas/wiki/_pages) provided by the guys at LearnBoost.
-Ignore the section that describes how to install node-canvas.
-Currently node-canvas only supports node-waf for a direct npm install.
-Spritegen is using a gyp version of the repo, which we forked.
+If you're noticing that we are requiring a module called canvas-gyp instead of canvas, it's because node-canvas includes both waf and gyp.
+It is buggy and in our experience, always fails to compile on Windows machines.
+We created a fork called canvas-gyp that only uses gyp, which installs correctly on Windows.
 ## Examples

 ### Basic usage: